 We have no products approved for sale and all of our drug candidates are in early stages of development.
-We have one product candidate, UBX1325, in clinical development and are focused on advancing our ophthalmology program.
+We have one product candidate, UBX1325 (foselutoclax), in clinical development and are focused on advancing our ophthalmology program.
 In particular, in October 2020, we initiated a Phase 1 clinical study of UBX1325 in patients with DME or nAMD for whom anti-VEGF therapy was no longer considered beneficial, and in July, October, and November 2021, we announced positive data up to 24 weeks from this Phase 1 study.
-We initiated a Phase 2 proof-of-concept clinical study of UBX1325 in DME (BEHOLD) in May 2021, dosed the first patient in June 2021 and announced positive 24-week safety and efficacy data in November 2022 and April 2023.
+We initiated a Phase 2 proof-of-concept clinical study of UBX1325 in DME (BEHOLD) in May 2021, dosed the first patient in June 2021 and announced positive 24-week safety and efficacy data in November 2022 and April 2023, and announced positive 48-week safety and efficacy data in April 2023.
 In April 2022 we also dosed our first patient in our Phase 2 proof-of-concept study in nAMD (ENVISION), and we shared 16- and 24-week data in March 2023.
-In the second half of 2023, we intend to begin a head-to-head Phase 2b study to explore the efficacy of UBX1325 in patients with DME compared to the current standard of care, aflibercept.
+In the second half of 2023, we intend to begin a head-to-head Phase 2b (ASPIRE) study to explore the efficacy of UBX1325 in patients with DME compared to the current standard of care, aflibercept.

 In February 2022, and again on May 4, 2023, we announced restructuring actions to align resources to focus on our ongoing clinical programs and deliver on key development milestones.
 These actions to prioritize our ophthalmology programs and implement cost saving measures were designed to enable us to achieve multiple key clinical data readouts for UBX1325.
-In particular, the May 4, 2023 restructuring seeks to enable the initiation and achievement of key data readouts for a head-to-head Phase 2b study to explore the efficacy of UBX1325 in patients with DME as compared to aflibercept, to enable achievement of the 48-week readout of Part B of the ENVISION Phase 2 study in patients with AMD (which will include combination efficacy data of treatment with UBX1325 and aflibercept compared to aflibercept alone), and to optimize resource allocation, and additionally to extend our runway into the fourth quarter of 2024.
-As a result, our business is currently dependent on the successful development of UBX1325.
-The success of our business, including our ability to finance our company and generate any revenue in the future, will primarily depend on the successful development of UBX1325.
+In particular, the May 4, 2023 restructuring seeks to enable the initiation and advancement of our head-to-head Phase 2b (ASPIRE) study to explore the safety and efficacy of UBX1325 in patients with DME as compared to aflibercept, to enable achievement of the 48-week readout of Part B of the ENVISION Phase 2 study in patients with AMD (which will include combination efficacy data of treatment with UBX1325 and aflibercept compared to aflibercept alone), and to optimize resource allocation, and additionally to extend our runway into the fourth quarter of 2024.
+As a result, our business, including our ability to finance our company and generate any revenue in the future, is currently dependent on the successful development of UBX1325.
 If UBX1325 does not demonstrate clinical benefit, we may be required to significantly delay or abandon its development.
 In the event UBX1325 is not successful in clinical development, we have limited resources and capital with which to develop additional drug candidates and we may be forced to sell or liquidate our business.